Glacier Bay Underwater Acoustic Monitoring Program

 Notes on Sound Clips

 The recordings available here were made by the National Park Service, using a hydrophone that is anchored near the mouth of Glacier Bay, Alaska for the purpose of monitoring ambient noise.
 The recordings are intended to provide examples of the types of natural and manmade sounds that occur in Glacier Bay National Park.
-Most of the samples are 30 seconds long, but some are longer or shorter.
-Recordings are available as files, of various sizes ranging from 94 to 650 KB.

 Important Note on Apparent Loudness of Samples